FeiLi1996/drug_sale_campaign/README.md

 ![Alt text](pain_prescription_proportion_between_groups.PNG)

-- Insight: We can see that the overall salary distribution is skewed to the right.
-- Insight: We see that gender and healthcare major have lots of overlap so they don't seem to influence salary.
-- Insight: However,there seems to be a difference in salary versus filling a medication.
-Higher salary seems to fill their medication versus lower salary.
+- Insight: Seems like both groups have similar tendency to prescribe pain drugs.
+This is important attribute.This could be a confounding variable if it wasn't balance.
+We would need to do things to balance this covariate like propensity score weighting/matching.
 ## Group Comparison graph 2
 ![Alt text](target_drug_proportion_between_groups.PNG)

-- insight: Gender doesn't seem to play a role as the proportions of filling or not are pretty even between the genders
-- insight: Seems like those that were healthcare major in college would influence a person's decision to pick up the medication.
-Visually, we can see those that were healthcare majors in college had much high proportions of filling.
-Those that weren't in healthcare majors in college had much higher proportions of not filling the medication.
+- insight: Seems like the treatment group prescribed more of the campaign drug.
+Maybe the promotion was effective???
 ## Group Comparison table with attributes
 ![Alt text](attributes_at_group_level.PNG)

-- insight: Gender doesn't seem to play a role as the proportions of filling or not are pretty even between the genders
-- insight: Seems like those that were healthcare major in college would influence a person's decision to pick up the medication.
-Visually, we can see those that were healthcare majors in college had much high proportions of filling.
-Those that weren't in healthcare majors in college had much higher proportions of not filling the medication.
+- insight: Seems like treatment group has much higher proportion of their prescriptions being related to the campaign

 ## Conclusion
-- The campaign had a positive relative lift of (43.1-22.2)/(22.2) = 94% for Feela-Good drug.
+- The campaign had a positive relative lift of 94%[(43.1-22.2)/(22.2)] for Feela-Good drug.
 This was statistically significant with a p-value < 0.001.
 The A/B testing shows that the campaign intervention was very effective in promoting the new drug.
 We should roll out more campaigns to doctors that share similiar attributes to the test/control group.